 Click here to see my arrangement for the Sara Bareilles Highlight Reel.

 Went to see The Criticals and Sawyer Hill at the Bowery Ballroom (NYC).
 There's nothing better than when the performers are having fun and being silly on stage.
-This was truly a really fun show.
+This was truly a fun show.
 Also, super cool venue.

 This was my first experience collaborating with a co-arranger.
 It was definitely challenging to blend our writing styles and establish a productive workflow (don't ever pass work between Finale and Dorico, trust me), but I think we created something really special.
 And it definitely helps to have great vocalists on your arrangement.
 Amazing job to everyone in the show, especially Martina, Tani, and Elise.
 Also, special thanks to Alex Clements for all your feedback and assistance, and to my friends for being the best audience members ever.